Summer 2017 Special Newsletter in Honor of Richard T. Gray

 I first met Rick in, I think, 1977 when he was my student at the University of Virginia.
 "My student" is self-aggrandizing: I was a new associate professor and he did an independent study on Goethe's poetry with me.
 We had wonderful discussions from the first, but the most characteristic moment was when he said, after a few sessions, "I can see you are writing an article about Goethe's moon poetry."
 Actually I was doing no such thing, but it was the kind of supportive, encouraging response that… Read more

 I’ve known Rick since his arrival at UW and in varied ways—as colleague, collaborator and friend.
 Over the thirty years that followed, he was one of the humanities faculty members who did the most to make UW for me a continually invigorating place to have an academic career.
 Rick is, as we all know, an imposing presence; he fills space with body and words alike.
 A substantial presence, a voice worth listening to with the greatest care.
-A brilliant reader, a synthetic thinker, a wonderfully… Read more
+A brilliant reader, a synthetic thinker,… Read more

 I first met Rick Gray in 1991 when I began my M.A. studies in the Germanics Department.
 I attended his Spring quarter “Nineteenth-Century Survey” course in 1992.
 I remember vividly certain discussions about works by authors I had never read – Storm, Stifter and others.
 I was new to German Studies, and all of these works came alive for me.
 The next year, I had the privilege of taking Rick’s course on aesthetics and autonomous art.
 Readings and discussions from that course have stayed with me… Read more